kuokuo123/otter-launcher/README.md

 ![Kitty Config](./assets/kitty.png)

-Otter-launcher is a highly extendable commandline program to launch shell scripts, applications by a few key strokes, customizable with ascii color codes, sixel or kitty image protocols.
-It's a good companion to keyboard-centric window manager users.
+Otter-launcher is a highly extendable commandline program to launch shell scripts, applications by a vi or emacs keybinds, decorated with ascii color codes, sixel or kitty image protocols.
+It is design for keyboard-centric wm users who prefer cli or tui much more than gui.

 The concept is making the below behaviours possible:

-- type "gg margaret thatcher" to google the lady
+- type "gg margaret thatcher" to google the lady in a web browser
 - "sh htop" to run htop in a terminal
 - "dc linux" to search the word linux with an online dictionary
 - "app" to launch application menu
 - etc.

-It's recommended to use otter-launcher with [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop), making it a desktop application launcher.
+It's recommended to use otter-launcher with [sway-launcher-desktop](https://github.com/Biont/sway-launcher-desktop).
 Use your wm's window rules to control its window size.

 ![Demo Gif](./assets/demo.gif)

 # Features

-- vi and emacs keybindings
+- vi and emacs keybinds
 - modularized to run different commands (via configuration)
 - tab completion for configured modules
 - per-module prehook and callback commands
 - customizable shell by which programs are launched (sh -c, zsh -c, hyprctl dispatch exec, etc)
 - url encoding for web searching
 - decorated with ascii color codes, chafa, sixel or kitty image protocol, etc.
-- minimalist, keyboard-centric, very fast
+- minimalist, blazingly fast, keyboard-centric

 # Installation